telus/tds-core/guide/contributing/codebase-overview.md

 ### Code style and conventions

-Here are some dos and don'ts to consider when writing code.
+Here are some guidelines to consider when writing code.

 #### General